Darien Civic Engagement Project

 Experience Politics

-For the upcoming spring 2025 semester, students can register for the 1.5 credit 790:251:Topics in Political Science: Darien Civic Engagement Project taught by Dr. Elizabeth Matto, director of the Eagleton Institute of Politics.
-Enrolled students will support the implementation of RU Ready, a nonpartisan, civic education program in high schools and middle schools designed to provide students with the resources and skills to address public problems in their communities.
-The Darien Class will meet Mondays from 10:20 AM and 11:40 AM at the Eagleton Institute of Politics on Douglass.
+For the upcoming fall 2025 semester, students can register for the 1.5 credit 790:250:Topics in Political Science: Darien Civic Engagement Project taught by faculty and staff of the Eagleton Institute of Politics.
+Enrolled students will support the implementation of RU Voting, a nonpartisan effort to register, mobilize and engage Rutgers University students to participate in politics and vote in local, state and national elections.

 Students may count TWO 1.5 credit classes toward the elective requirement of the political science major or minor.
 For the major, 250 and 251, or 250 and 253 (Topics in Political Science) can combine to satisfy one of the requirements in R7.
 Alternatively they can combine to satisfy one course requirement for the minor.